 4VAC50-20-110.
-Operation and maintenance certificate for newly constructed impounding structures.
+Operation and Maintenance Certificate maintenance certificate for newly constructed impounding structures.

-- A. Within 180 days after completion of the construction of an impounding structure, the owner shall submit: - 1.
-A complete set of as-built drawings certified by a licensed professional engineer and an as-built report on official forms. - 2.
-A copy of a certificate from the licensed professional engineer who has inspected the impounding structure during construction certifying that, to the best of his judgment, knowledge and belief, the impounding structure and its appurtenances were constructed in conformance with the plans, specifications, drawings and other requirements approved by the board. - 3.
-A copy of the operation and maintenance plan and emergency action plan submitted with the design report including any changes required by the director.
-The emergency action plan shall also be updated as necessary and resubmitted at this time. - B. If the director finds that the operation and maintenance plan or emergency action plan developed in accordance with 4VAC50-20-175 is deficient, he shall return it to the owner within 60 days with suggestions for revision. - C. Within 60 days of receipt of the items listed in subsection A above, if the board finds that adequate provision has been made for the safe operation and maintenance of the impounding structure, the board shall issue an operation and maintenance certificate.
+A. Within 90 180 days after completion of the construction of an impounding structure, the owner shall submit:

+- 1. A complete set of as-built drawings certified by a licensed professional engineer and an as-built report on the Department form official forms. - 2.
+Certification A copy of a certificate from the licensed professional engineer who has inspected the impounding structure during construction certifying that, to the best of his the engineer's judgment, knowledge and belief, the impounding structure and its appurtenances were constructed in conformance with the plans, specifications, drawings and other requirements approved by the board. - 3.
+A copy of the operation and maintenance plan and emergency action plan submitted with the design report including any changes required by the director. - B. If the director finds that the operation and maintenance plan or emergency action plan is deficient, he shall return it to the owner within 60 days with suggestions for revision. - B.C.
+Within 60 days of receipt of the items listed in subsection A above, if the board finds that adequate provision has been made for the safe operation and maintenance of the impounding structure, the board shall issue an a Regular Operation operation and Maintenance Certificate maintenance certificate.